kstasko/notes/aws/data-analyst-cert/da-udemy-s2-storage.md

 `rules can be created for certain object tags`

 ### *S3 Versioning*
-`Any file that is not versioned prior to eabling versioning will have version 'null'` `Suspending versioning does not delete the previous versions`
+`Any file that is not versioned prior to enabling versioning will have version 'null'` `Suspending versioning does not delete the previous versions`

 ### *S3 Replication (CRR & SRR)*